Apostle of Jesus Christ

 Before we are armored, we are joined.
 Before we march, we are married.

-Conclusion: The Gospel Unshackled
+Conclusion: The Gospel of Salvation Unshackled and Restored

-The Unsola is the undoing of the Solas Framework.
+The "Unsola" is the undoing of the Solas Framework.

 It is the refusal to isolate what was never meant to stand alone.